Becky139/GOT-Quiz/README.md

 ## Introduction

-This website is a Game Of Thrones quiz
+This website is a quiz created to test your knowledge of the hit show Game Of Thrones that ran for 8 seasons from April 2001 until May 2019, set in the fictional kingdom of westeros.

 This website was made for the first of five Milestone projects required to complete the Diploma in Software development (eCommerce Applications) program at The Code Institute.